 Both the Quiche Pasty and the Cheddar and Broccoli Quiche Filling are made with a few ingredients only and can be easily customised to suit your taste - or throw in some extra ingredients you might need to use!

-The Quiche Pastry recipe used here is my usual savoury shortcrust pastry I basically use for every single one of my savoury tarts, galettes or quiches.
+The Quiche Pastry recipe used here is my usual Savoury Shortcrust Pastry I basically use for every single one of my savoury tarts, galettes or quiches.
 It only requires 4 basic ingredients and is super quick to make.

-- Plain / All Purpose Flour
+- Flour: Plain / All-Purpose, sifted

-- Unsalted Butter – very cold
+- Water: very cold

 Yup, that's it!
 You could also add any spices or dried herbs you want as well - I personally love to add Cumin (either ground or seeds), Garlic Powder or Dried Herbs like Oregano to my pastries.